AboodMadridista/coala/PULL_REQUEST_TEMPLATE.md

 defined like we require is a hard task and takes some learning.
 If you look to help without wanting to contribute long term there's no need for you to learn this.
-Just drop us a message and we'll take care of brushing up your stuff for merge!
+Just drop us a message and we'll take care of brushing up your stuff for merge!!

 ### Checklist